 Oregon Freshwater Simulations (“Freshwater”) was incorporated in 2015 to apply and support research conducted at Oregon’s public universities.
 Our clients are in government, nonprofits, private industry, and the Oregon public universities themselves.
 Incorporated under Oregon law as a “benefit company,” Freshwater has an obligation to publish an annual report on how well we are meeting the standards for benefit companies.
+Here is the 2021 report.
 Please contact Dave Conklin if you would like more information.

 Dave founded Oregon Freshwater Simulations in 2015.
 Freshwater is an outgrowth of his work on the Willamette Water 2100 project between 2013 and 2015.
 The WW2100 model developed in that project is an attempt to represent all the natural and human processes which significantly affect the supply and demand for water, in a spatially and temporally explicit way, across the entire Willamette River basin.
 In 2001, after a long career in industry, Dave turned to the challenge of modeling the effects of climate change on natural vegetation.